haskell/cabal/doc/cabal-package-description-file.rst

     ..
 Note::

-       Before version 3.4 of the Cabal specification, from version 2.0, a private sublibrary (an internal library) was identified by only the name of the sublibrary.
-An internal library could shadow a dependency on the main library of another package, if the names clashed.
+       Before version 3.4 of the Cabal specification, from version 2.0, a private sublibrary (a sublibrary) was identified by only the name of the sublibrary.
+A sublibrary could shadow a dependency on the main library of another package, if the names clashed.

     See the section on :pkg-section:`library` for information about how a